-David Edwards ("The Great Argus") (former postdoc): David studied patterns of biodiversity in primary once-logged and twice logged forests in Southeast Asia.
+David Edwards (former postdoc): David studied patterns of biodiversity in primary once-logged and twice logged forests in Southeast Asia.
 He is at the University of Sheffield.

 Lyndon Estes (former postdoc): Lyndon modeled how climate change is likely to shift maize and wheat cultivation in South Africa, as well the implications of those shifts to biodiversity.
-He is currently in the Department of Civil and Environmental Engineering at Princeton.
+He is at Clark University.

-Brendan Fisher ("Grosbeak") (former postdoc): Brendan studied the economics of logging and oil palm agriculture in Southeast Asia.
+Brendan Fisher (former postdoc): Brendan studied the economics of logging and oil palm agriculture in Southeast Asia.
 After three years at the World Wildlife Fund (post-drongo), he moved to the University of Vermont.

 Xingli Giam (former graduate student): studied the conservation of freshwater biodiversity in Southeast Asia from 2009-2014.
 He is at the University of Tennessee-Knoxville.

 Jonathan Green (former postdoc): studied the ecological and socioeconomic issues related to the conservation of shorebirds (e.g. spoon-billed sandpiper) wintering in Southeast Asia during 2012-2014.
 He is at the University of York.

 Nathan Gregory (former graduate student): Nathan studied how prescribed fire and Massai pastoralism affected bird diversity in the Sayannas of East Africa.
 He is at the Irvine Ranch Conservancy.

 Bert Harris (former postdoc): studied the impact of the bird trade in populations of wild birds in Indonesia from 2012-2015.
 He is at The Rainforest Trust.